g0v1ndN/Python-Playground/README.md

 1. Open your terminal or command prompt and navigate to the directory where you want to clone the repository.
 2. Run the command `git clone https://github.com/g0v1ndN/Python-Playground` to clone the repository to your local machine.
+> [!NOTE]
-<p><b>Note:</b> You need to have Git installed on your computer.
-If you don't have it installed, please download and install Git from the official website (https://git-scm.com).</p>
+> You need to have Git installed on your computer.
+If you don't have it installed, please download and install Git from the [official website](https://git-scm.com).</p>

 ### Steps for executing:
 1. Open your preferred integrated development environment (IDE) on your computer.